castore-dev/castore/README.md

 });
 ```

-Note that we only provided TS types for `commandInput` and `commandOutput` properties.
+Note that we only provided TS types for `Input` and `Output` properties.
 That is because, as stated in the [core design](#🫀-core-design), **Castore is meant to be as flexible as possible**, and that includes the validation library you want to use: The `Command` class is not meant to be used directly, but rather extended by other classes which will add run-time validation methods to it 👍

 See the following packages for examples: